xbill9/testapp/README.md

-# Fibonacci Sequence Generator
+# Lucas Sequence Generator

-This project is a Python application that generates Fibonacci sequences.
+This project is a Python application that generates Lucas sequences.

 ## Getting Started